Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yes.

-I love beautiful, just lovely.
+I love beautiful.

-Don't tell mom.
+Don't tell mum.

-Can I think of you people?
+Can I thank a few people?

 Please.

-tying up my shoe
+Tying up my shoe.

-Feeling a deep sadness
+Feeling a deep sadness.

-Yeah, it's hard to be vulnerable.
+Yeah, I don't want it.
+It's hard to be vulnerable.

 Don't want to know that we're having bad thoughts.